flow-lab/flow-platform/README.md

 gcloud container clusters get-credentials ${CLUSTER_NAME} --zone europe-west4-a --project ${PROJECT_ID}

 # ready to use with k9s, kubectl, helm, etc

+# generate key for gke-deployment service account for github actions
+gcloud iam service-accounts keys create ${HOME}/.config/gcloud/flow-platform-gke-deployment.json --iam-account=gke-deployment@${PROJECT_ID}.iam.gserviceaccount.com

+# to use in github actions use the following command to get the key into a single line string
+cat ~/.config/gcloud/flow-platform-gke-deployment.json | jq -r tostring
 ```

 ## License